 Shoulder pain can really put damper on your lifestyle.
 It can lead to problems with putting items up overhead, problems putting on/taking off clothes, cause sleeping disturbances, or make it difficult to swat at your kids when they’re fighting in the back seat.
-If you like to run, lift weights, or be generally active guarding your shoulder due to pain when you’re exercising can lead to neck pain and headaches.
+If you like to run, lift weights, or be generally active, modifying your movements because of shoulder pain when you’re exercising can also lead to neck pain and headaches.

-These are 4 of the best exercises to give your shoulder some quick relief.
+These are 4 of the best shoulder mobility exercises to give you some quick relief.
 Clearly, fixing shoulder pain is more complex than 4 exercises but these will buy you some time if you’re in the middle of exercising or playing a sport and you really just need some relief.

 1. Soft tissue to the pec minor